December 28, 2018

 In March 2018, the Women and Equalities Committee (WEC) published its paper on reforming workplace policies to support fathers in balancing their parental responsibilities and work.
 The take up (or lack of it) of shared paternity leave was of particular concern.

 As employers will be aware, the original two-week statutory paid paternity leave was introduced in 2003.
-This was followed by the legislatively cumbersome shared parental leave policy in 2015 which allows fathers to use the paid leave that would have otherwise been taken by the mother.
+Next, the legislatively cumbersome shared parental leave policy followed in 2015 – which allows fathers to use the paid leave that would have otherwise been taken by the mother.

 Although intended to encourage fathers to take longer paternity, any increase in uptake has been limited.